ipspace/netlab/docs/tutorials.md

 ### Deploy Device Configurations

 You'll need a working Ansible installation for the rest of this tutorial.
-Please follow the instructions in [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) documentation[^1] or use **[netlab install ansible](../netlab/install.md)**.
+Please follow the instructions in [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) documentation[^1], or use **[netlab install ansible](../netlab/install.md)** on Ubuntu.

 [^1]: I prefer using **homebrew** to install Ansible on MacOS.